-Whether you want one, is going to depend entirely on your RVing style.
+Whether you want one, will depend entirely on your RVing style.
 They are extremely handy and available in a range of sizes.
 On the other hand, they are large to store and it can be a process to empty your tanks.

 Which RV sewer fittings, adapters and accessories will you use?

 Now that you have a good idea of all the different fittings and accessories you can add to your RV sewer hose kit, consider how often you will be RVing and what will work best for you.
 Finally, you can absolutely get by with the basic kit (in most situations).
 However, the upgraded fittings and adapters can save you a lot of time and effort hooking up your RV sewer connections.

 Enjoy This Article?
 Share It!